projg2/mgorny-dev-scripts/README.rst

 lr-remove
 ---------
-Dependencies: git, portage, xdg-utils or exo (from xfce)
+Dependencies: git, portage, xdg-utils or exo (from xfce), perl

 Takes a package name as the first argument, and bug numbers as remaining arguments.
 Removes the specified package and commits it as lastrited